Are you a fund manager? Have you ever tried to open the same trade in 2 or more accounts simultaneously?

 3. Lot Multiplier.

-If you set this to 1 then all trades will be copied at the same size no matter what.
-If you configure the parameter to 0.5, it will decrease the lost size by 50%, if you configure it to 1.5, it will increase the lot size by 50%.
+If you set this to 1, the Client EA will copy all trades at the same size no matter what.
+If you configure the parameter to 0.5, it will decrease the lost size by 50%.
+If you configure it to 1.5, it will increase the lot size by 50%.
 The account size makes no difference.

 4. Risk Percentage.